OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/jenkins_deployment/README.md

-# Jenkins n GKE Cluster
+# Jenkins On GKE Cluster

 installing `kubernetes-plugin` for Jenkins